 - Getting a ticket

 - Letting auto insurance lapse

 How much that surcharge costs, how long you will be required to pay it and whether the surcharge decreases over time depends on your insurance company's policies and your state's laws.

 Typically, a surcharge remains in place for between three and 10 years, McChristian says.

-Bryan Cook, a senior assistant vice president with Amica Mutual Insurance Co. in Lincoln, R.I., says that while the amount of a surcharge varies according to the severity of the offense, how long an infraction stays on your driving record does not impact the length of time you must pay a surcharge.
-(See: "Ticket?
-Uh-oh!
-Auto insurance increases for common driving violations.")
+Bryan Cook, a Whitinsville, MA-based senior assistant vice president with Amica Mutual Insurance Co., says that how long an infraction stays on your driving record doesn't impact the length of time you must pay a surcharge.

-While insurance companies must comply with state laws governing car insurance surcharges, he says Amica typically adds a surcharge for a ticket for three years after the ticket was issued.
+While insurance companies must comply with state laws governing car insurance rates, Cook says Amica generally adds a surcharge for a ticket for three years after the ticket was issued.

 Foster says the surcharge percentage generally stays the same every year and won't increase or compound.
 Some companies, including Penn National, reduce the surcharge percentage each year as the violation ages.

 While state laws may govern whether a surcharge can be applied and how long it might last, every insurance company assigns its own dollar value for that violation, and then adds it to your premium.

 From carrier to carrier, the differences can be huge.
 Some companies might not choose to penalize you for a small offense, even if state law allows it.